ChainSafe/orbitor-ipfs-denylist/README.md

 - Scam campaigns
 - Abusive material

 Please open an issue or submit a pull request with the CID or pattern.
+Make sure you append it at the end of the list.

 ---